Ahmad-Zaky/folio_okapi_local_environment/README.md

     cd folio
     ```

-3. run the `install.sh` command and skip steps 4, 5, and 6.
+3. run the `install.sh` command and skip steps 4, 5, and 6, but consider changing the `<path/to/repo>` in step 5.
     ```bash
     ./install.sh
     ```